Weekend Getaways

 Crowd on platform at The Getty Center in Brentwood California

-A view from The Getty Center.
+Catch a view from The Getty Center.
 (Photo: Getty Images)

 Beverly Hills’ clout never fails to impress visitors and Angelenos alike.
-Start your morning at Urth Caffé, a classic BH spot for coffee and an avocado toast, or Nate ‘n Al’s, if you prefer L.A. deli fare, before walking the iconic Rodeo Drive and parallel Beverly Drive.
+Start your morning at Urth Caffé, a classic spot for coffee and an avocado toast, or Nate ‘n Al’s, if you prefer deli fare, before walking the iconic Rodeo Drive and parallel Beverly Drive.

 If you’re not into a morning of shopping, you’re just a 20-minute drive from two of L.A.’s best museums.
-There’s the Getty Center, a world-class complex devoted to the arts, which includes the museum itself, featuring Impressionist paintings by the likes of Degas and Renoir.
-Los Angeles County Museum of Art (or LACMA), a few miles southeast, offers a more modern approach to art, starting with the display directly in front of the building called “Urban Light.”
+There’s the Getty Center, a world-class modern complex devoted to the arts from the middle ages through today, featuring Impressionist paintings by the likes of Degas and Renoir.
+Los Angeles County Museum of Art (or LACMA), a few miles southeast, offers a more modern approach to art, starting with the display directly in front of the building called Urban Light.
 The “forest of city street lights,” as LACMA calls it, is open to the general public from 6 a.m. to 10 p.m.

 Dip into West Hollywood for the afternoon to soak up the atmosphere on the Sunset Strip.
-Meander along Melrose Avenue — also a great place to shop! — and sip a pick-me-up coffee at Alfred.
-Next, head to the Farmers Market at the Grove, an iconic food hall, where you can grab lunch or just wander around, taking in the vendors.
-As your afternoon activity, go for a hike in star-studded Runyon Canyon, where celebrities have been known to hang out, or retreat back to your hotel to relax before dinner.
+Meander along Melrose Avenue — also a great place to shop — and sip a pick-me-up coffee at Alfred.
+Next, head to the Farmers Market at the Grove, an iconic food hall where you can grab lunch or just wander around, taking in the vendors and their offerings.

 Sunday: Visit East L.A.